rasehum/Lab-compilation/README.md

 Take note, This is using done using VMWare Pro as You will need to use multiple VMs at once and the VM Editor.

 #
-If you are unable to ping each other, create a new VNET and set it and leave it as auto bridging
+If you are unable to ping each other, create a new VNET and set it and leave it as auto bridging.
+Afterwards, disable the firewall just for pinging.

 Linux (All important stuff)

-Username: attack
+Username: user

 password: password